-FREQUENTLY ASKED QUESTIONSWhy does it cost extra to take Harmony Yoga classes?
+FREQUENTLY ASKED QUESTIONSWhy does it cost extra to take WISE Yoga classes?

 What is a certified yoga teacher?

-Certified yoga teachers are instructors who are registered with Yoga Alliance, the gov- erning body over yoga studios and yoga teacher trainings.
-Certified yoga teachers have a designation such as RYT-200, E-RYT-200, RYT-500, and more.
-RYT stands for “Registered Yoga Teacher”, and the numbers represent how many hours of teacher training the instructor has completed.
-In addition, to maintain one’s certification sta- tus with Yoga Alliance, registerd yoga teachers must complete 30 hours of continuing education every 3 years and maintain a certain number of teaching hours.
+Certified yoga teachers are instructors who are registered with Yoga Alliance, the governing body over yoga studios and yoga teacher trainings.
+Certified yoga teachers have a designation that indicates “RYT” which stands for “Registered Yoga Teacher.”
+In addition, to maintain one’s certification status with Yoga Alliance, registered yoga teachers must complete 30 hours of continuing education every 3 years and maintain a certain number of teaching hours.
 This means that RYTs are held accountable for their continued training and teaching hours.
-When you take class from a registered yoga teacher, you can trust that you are taking class with someone who is experienced and very knowledgeable about the practice.

 Why is the room heated?

-The room is intentionally hot.
-It is heated to warm your muscles, prevent injuries and allow for a deeper release in your body.
+The room is intentionally hot to warm your muscles, prevent injuries and allow for a deeper release in your body.
 Sweating will also help flush toxins from your body.
 Some styles of hot yoga heat the room to 105-110 degrees.
-At WISE Yoga, Hatha Flow is heated to 80-85 degrees and Vinyasa Flow is heated to 90-95 degrees.
+At WISE Yoga, Flow classes are heated to 85-95 degrees.

 What if I don’t want to do heated classes?

 You’re in luck!
 We offer Restorative Yoga and Yin Yoga classes that are not heated.
-We also offer a non-heated Hatha Flow and Vinyasa Flow class!
+We also offer some non-heated Flow classes!
 Check our most recent schedule for class times.

 What’s so great about using yoga props?